Apply for exchange

-During your exchange semester, your LTU subjects will be replaced by matching subjects offered at the host university.
+During your exchange semester, your La Trobe subjects will be replaced by matching subjects offered at the host university.
 However, not all subjects in your course can be replaced with overseas subjects.
 It is your responsibility to check your course study plan and determine which subjects you may replace.
-After which you can start looking for possible replacement subjects at the host university website.
+After which you can start looking at Exchange Partner Universities to check if they offer suitable replacement subjects that match your La Trobe subjects.

-Take a look at your Study Plan in StudentOnline to find out which subjects you still have available.
-If you have any difficulties understanding your study plan, please contact the ASSC or SHE College Study Advisor by submitting an online query to ASK La Trobe or by visiting them in the Library for advice.
+Take a look at your Study Plan in StudentOnline or the course Handbook to find out which subjects you still have to complete for your degree.
+If you have any difficulties understanding your subjects or how to rearrange your study plan, please contact the ASSC or SHE College Study Advisor by submitting an online query to ASK La Trobe or by visiting them in the Library for advice.

-Please note the process below for specific programs:
+Please refer to the below advice for some specific programs:

-- Japanese major programs - students must map out their degree structure and see Dr Elise Foxworth to discuss their study options prior to application.
+Japanese majors: students must map out their degree structure and see Dr Emerald King to discuss their study options prior to application.

-- Psychology students: Please refer to the Psychology Study Overseas Guide which is available on your LMS
+Psychology students: Please refer to the Psychology Study Overseas Guide which is available on your LMS site

 Research La Trobe’s exchange partner universities by exploring their websites for their location, subjects and facilities.
 Based on the advice you have gained through the step above, you need to choose a maximum of three that offer suitable subjects related to your degree.
 It is recommended to only select one host university preference with a “limited placement chance” to increase your chances of being placed.
 Applying for Universities with a high placement chance also increases your chances of being considered for a scholarship, provided you have a WAM of at least 70%.